Coate Water Park

 Park facilities

-Dogs are allowed in the country park however, they are not permitted in the nature reserve, children's play area, splash park and golf courses (during open season).
+Dogs are allowed in the country park however, they are not permitted in the nature reserve, children's play area, Splash Park or golf courses during the open season.

 Drones or UAV’s are not permitted anywhere on site.